willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 ### Challenge

-> Please  _take a note_ (in pseudo-code or code) on how you'd produce the following plot.
+> Please  _take a note_ (in pseudo-code or code) on how you’d produce the following plot.
 > Try to be _specific_ about _when_ and _how_ you select regions, calculate
 > averages, and modify the data otherwise.

 ???

-"Hockey stick" (often longer time series)
+“Hockey stick” (often longer time series)

 ---